nikhilhenry/cryptonet/readme.md

 ## Note
-- A system file "key.key" os  generated each time generate_key is entered.
+- A system file "key.key" is  generated each time generate_key is entered.
 A specific key is used to both encrypt and decrypt

 - A file with the extension ".enc" is created when a file is encrypted